 Craft stores and educational supply stores can be a good source for unique bits.

-For other, fancier prototype supplies like blank tiles, tokens, and dice I like Print and Play Productions.
+For other, fancier prototype supplies like blank tiles, blank tokens, and blank dice+stickers, I like Print and Play Productions.

 The Game Crafter also has a selection of fancier prototype supplies.